Stanley Black & Decker Inc at UBS Global Industrials and Transpo

-Markus Mittermaier - UBS Investment Bank, Research Division - Co-Head of European Capital Goods Research for EMEA and Executive Director
+Markus M. H. Mittermaier - UBS Investment Bank, Research Division - Head & US Equity Research Analyst of Americas Electrical Equipment and Multi Industry Research

-Good afternoon.
-Thanks for joining us again here halfway through our second day at the UBS Global Industrials and Transportation Conference.
-We are very pleased to be welcoming back Stanley Black & Decker.
-This afternoon, we have Don Allan, the CFO, with us; as well as Dennis Lange, VP of Investor Relations.
-Great to have you both, guys, and thanks for taking time during these extraordinary times.
+Hi.
+Good morning, everyone.
+It's Markus Mittermaier here from UBS industry team.
+Welcome back here to the next session with Stanley Black & Decker at the UBS Industrials and Transportation Conference.
+Really delighted to have Stanley back here.

-Don, I know that you have some prepared remarks for us.
-So over to you to kick us off here, and then we go into Q&A after that.
-Thank you.
+We have this morning with us, Jim Loree, CEO.
+We have Lee McChesney with us, VP Corporate Finance and CFO of the Tools business.
+And we have Dennis Lange, Vice President of Investor Relations with us as well.

 Stanley Black & Decker Inc at UBS Global Industrials and Transportation Conference (Virtual) Transcript